Music

 Music combines intellect and feeling and enables personal expression, reflection and emotional development.

-As an integral part of culture, past and present, music helps pupils understand themselves, relate to others and develop their cultural understanding, forging important links between home, school and the wider world.
+As an integral part of culture, past and present, music helps pupils understand themselves, relate to others and develop their cultural understanding, forging important links between home, school and wider world.

 KEY STAGE 3